-COLOR SORTER
+COLOUR SORTER

-This example program for the color sorter (Figure 10.1) lets you scan colored Technic beams using the Color Sensor.
+This example program for the colour sorter (Figure 10.1) allows you to use the Colour Sensor to scan coloured Technic beams.

-Scan the colored beams one by one and add them to the tray.
-A beep confirms that it has registered the color.
-When the tray is full or when you press the center button, the robot will start distributing the Technic bricks by color.
+Scan the coloured beams one by one and add them to the tray.
+A beep confirms that the colour has been registered.
+When the tray is full or when you press the Centre Button, the robot will start distributing the Technic bricks by colour.

-You can find building instructions for the color sorter on the LEGO Education website.
+You can find building instructions for the colour sorter on the LEGO® Education website.

-Figure 10.1: Color Sorter
+Figure 10.1: Colour Sorter